bnarath/Toronto_Rental_ETL_Project/README.md

 The website is dynamic, meaning it needs to be interacted with in order for the data of interest to be accessed from back-end server then displayed on the webpage.

-The Selenium and BeautifulSoup libraries were used to interact with and extract the data table rows (see PATH TO "Community_Assets.ipynb").
+The Selenium and BeautifulSoup libraries were used to interact with and extract the data table rows (See Code/Community_assets/Community_Assets).

 The webpage provides access to different tables via drop-down menu.
 Selenium's Select function was used to move between tables.